IGA-LBM: Isogeometric lattice Boltzmann method: Isogeometric lattice Boltzmann method

 \subsection{NURBS-adapted Boltzmann formulation}

-To apply the lattice Boltzmann method (LBM) on a transformed body-fitted parameterization, the governing equations must first be mapped from the physical domain $\Omega$ to the computational domain $\hat{\Omega}$.
-This mapping is achieved through a NURBS-based parameterization, as defined in \eqref{eq:parameterization}, which establishes a one-to-one correspondence between the parametric coordinates and the physical space $\Omega$.
+To apply the lattice Boltzmann method on a transformed body-fitted parameterisation, the governing equations must first be mapped from the physical domain $\Omega$ to the computational domain $\hat{\Omega}$.
+This mapping is achieved through a NURBS-based parameterisation, as defined in \eqref{eq:parameterization}, which establishes a one-to-one correspondence between the parametric coordinates and the physical space $\Omega$.

 In the following, we present the proposed IGA-LBM framework in the 2D case for clarity.
-However, the methodology can be readily extended to the 3D case without loss of generality.
-The transformation from the physical domain $\Omega$ to the parametric domain $\hat{\Omega}$ is defined by the inverse mapping of the adopted NURBS-based parameterization \eqref{eq:parameterization}:
+The methodology extends to three dimensions without loss of generality, since the collocation derivatives, the implicit filter, and the Runge--Kutta advance are all tensor-product and dimension-agnostic, and we demonstrate a D3Q19 realisation on the three-dimensional Taylor--Green and ABC/Beltrami flows in Section~\ref{sec:res-tgv}.
+The transformation from the physical domain $\Omega$ to the parametric domain $\hat{\Omega}$ is defined by the inverse mapping of the adopted NURBS-based parameterisation \eqref{eq:parameterization}:

-To express spatial derivatives in the parametric domain, we apply the chain rule of differentiation, which relates derivatives in the physical domain to derivatives in the parametric domain as:

-The relationship between the isoparametric curves in the physical domain and the structured grid in the parametric space is governed by the inverse of the Jacobian matrix: